Achillefs/ruby-bridge/README.md

 # Bridge

-A lean mean bridge playing machine.
-Initially conceived and built in 2013, this is the heart of https://leobridge.net/
+Bridge is the bridge playing engine sitting behind [Leo Bridge](https://leobridge.net/) this is the first version initially built in 2013 and is shared here as a working game engine example.

 Large portions of this gem have been ported from [pybridge](http://sourceforge.net/projects/pybridge/)

-Bridge is the bridge playing engine sitting behind [Leo Bridge](https://leobridge.net/) this is the first version initially built in 2013 and is shared here as a working game engine example.

 ## Installation